BenRogersWPG/VSCode-Transparent-Minimap/README.md

 ## Features ✨

 - Turns your minimap transparent out of the box
+- Gives you more horizontal space when coding, as the code displays behind the minimap (*excellent for vertical monitors or smaller screens*)
 - Adjust minimap transparency or minimap color
 - Easy to use and configure
 - Runs on Visual Studio Code for the Web (vscode.dev)